Our rural business clients are finding themselves under increasing pressure when it comes to cash flow.

-If you need extra funds or finance, discuss fixing interest rates with your bank, or an interest rate cap.
+If additional funds or finance is needed, discuss fixing interest rates with your bank, or an interest rate cap.
 Banks tend not to respond well to last-minute calls for increased credit facilities, so keep them informed and try to plan as far ahead as possible for any additional funding requirements.

-Keep a careful eye on debtors and, in particular, the length of time that customers are taking to settle their debts.
-Robust procedures should be implemented to review debtors and to identify overdue accounts (or those that potentially will fall overdue), and to follow these up promptly to ensure that your business is not adversely affected by bad debt.
+Keep a careful eye on debtors and in particular, the length of time that customers are taking to settle their debts.
+Robust procedures should be implemented to review debtors and to identify overdue accounts (or those where there is a cause for concern), and to follow these up promptly to ensure that your business is not adversely affected by bad debt.

-Suppliers will almost certainly have their own financial pressures.
-Assuming you have a good payment history, as a regular customer you may be able to secure preferential payment terms.
-Also, consider what would happen if one of your major suppliers went ‘bust’.
-Do you have a plan B?
-Make the most of the credit terms offered to you by your suppliers, without exceeding these of course.
+Suppliers will almost certainly have their own financial pressures too.
+Assuming a good relationship and payment history with suppliers, a regular and reliable customer could secure preferential payment terms.
+What if a major supplier went bust?
+Is there a plan b?
+The most should be made of the credit terms offered by suppliers, without exceeding them of course.

-Be aware of what is happening with the cash of your business and implement a financial system that allows you to do so.
-Good accounting software is increasingly important – allowing digital reporting and various management reports to be generated.
-These outputs of your software should be reviewed and monitored regularly.
+Be aware of what is happening with the cash of the business and ensure that there is a suitable financial system to monitor this.
+Good accounting software which provides good management reporting is important.
+The outputs of the software should be reviewed and monitored regularly.
 We cover the benefits and considerations of cloud accounting software in our article, here.

-Consider where cut-backs and savings can reasonably be made.
-These areas may not always be immediately apparent, but an annual audit of every aspect of the business’s cost base can identify opportunities to cut back and improve financial performance.
+Consider where cutbacks and savings can reasonably be made.
+These areas may not always be immediately apparent, but a detailed review of the cost base can identify opportunities to cut back and improve financial performance.

 Make full use of existing rates of relief and allowances to make new purchases in the most tax efficient manner.
-Investing in the right equipment and at the right time can not only save tax and/or money, but can also increase efficiency.
+Investing in the right equipment and at the right time can not only save tax and/or money, but can also improve business efficiency.

 Some eventualities are impossible to plan for.
 However, some consideration of and planning for potential eventualities and influencing factors is always good practice.

 Implementing these 10 tips should ensure that cash flow, the life blood of any business, is healthy.
-When access to liquidity is restricted then cash management becomes critical.
-Cash flow management has a double benefit – it can help avoid the downside of unexpected cash calls, and it will give you a commercial edge when transacting.
+When access to liquidity is restricted, cash management becomes critical.
+Cash flow management can help avoid the downside of unexpected cash calls and will give the business a commercial edge when transacting.

-Businesses that are able to manage their cash efficiently usually require less working capital, are less vulnerable to trading peaks and troughs, and are able to extend more competitive credit terms than their competitors.
+Businesses that can manage their cash efficiently usually require less working capital, are less vulnerable to trading peaks and troughs, and are able to extend more competitive credit terms than their competitors.